- How are the exams scored?

 Each candidate taking the exam is judged against a predetermined standard rather than against other candidates.
 The predetermined standard is set by a committee of subject matter experts working with testing experts to ensure the validity, reliability and legal defensibility of the exam.
 Scaled scoring will be used on all exam forms.
 Scaled scoring involves a mathematical conversion of the number of items that a candidate correctly answers transformed so that there is a consistent scale used across all forms of the exam.
 The passing scaled score will be 400 for the CPCS exam and 450 for the CPMSM exam.
 For more information on scaled scoring, please see the Sept/Oct 2012 Synergy article on Scaled Scoring

 How long does it take for me to receive my official score?

-Official results will be mailed to candidates approximately four to six weeks from the close of the testing period/window.
+Official results will be emailed to candidates approximately six to eight weeks from the close of the testing period/window.
 Please note that the close of the testing window may be up to three weeks after an individual’s testing date.

-Note: To ensure the confidentiality of exam results, actual scores will not be released via telephone, fax, or any other electronic transmission by either the CCN or CASTLE Worldwide, Inc. personnel.
+Note: To ensure the confidentiality of exam results, actual scores will only be released via email to the candidate's email address on file with NAMSS.
 Scores will NOT be sent to employers, schools, other individuals, or organizations under any circumstances.
 Names of candidates who do not pass the examination are confidential and are not revealed under any circumstances, except by legal compulsory process.